jfrog-aparicio/artifactory-dcos/install-artifactory-lb.md

 ## To Set Up Artifactory-lb in DC/OS following are prerequisites:
 1. **Running Artifactory**

+## It requires min 1 Public Slave to install Artifactory Pro or Enterprise

 ## Steps to install Artifactory-lb:

 1. Select Artifactory-lb package from Universe.